Norfuk language: Classification

-Norfuk has been classified as an Atlantic Creole language, despite the island's location in the Pacific Ocean.
+Norfuk has been classified as an Atlantic Creole language, despite the island's location in the Pacific Ocean, because of the heavy influence of Ned Young, a Saint Kitts Creole–speaker, and his role as a "linguistic socializer" among the first generation of children born on Pitcairn.

 The language is closely related to Pitkern but has no other close relatives other than its parent tongues of English and Tahitian.
 It is generally considered that English has had more of an influence upon the language than Tahitian, with words of Tahitian extraction being confined largely to taboo subjects, negative characterisations, and adjectives indicating that something is undesirable.

-Many expressions which are not commonly used in modern English that are spoken in most areas of the world carry on in Pitkern.
+Many expressions which are not commonly used in contemporary English carry on in Pitkern.
 These expressions include words from British maritime culture in the age of sailing ships.
-The influence of Seventh-day Adventist Church missionaries and the King James Version of the Bible are also notable.
+The influence of Seventh-day Adventist missionaries and the King James Version of the Bible are also notable.

 In the mid-19th century, the people of Pitcairn resettled on Norfolk Island; later, some moved back.
 Most speakers of Pitkern today are the descendants of those who stayed.
 Pitkern and Norfuk dialects are mutually intelligible, but differ significantly in vocabulary and grammar.

-The Norfolk language is ordered in subject verb object.
+The Norfolk language uses the subject–verb–object (SVO) basic word order.